 Imagine you're tracking the daily temperatures in your city for a year.
-You've diligently recorded each day's high temperature, but now you want to understand the overall temperature variation.
+But you've diligently recorded each day's high temperature, but now you want to understand the overall temperature variation.
 What's the simplest way to quantify this?
 Enter the range, a fundamental statistical measure that provides a quick snapshot of the spread in your temperature data, or indeed, any dataset.

 Main Subheading